jcurtis4207/Juce-Plugins/README.md

 Various modular components that can be easily added to a plugin.
 Includes:
 * DualFilter - a dsp module with highpass and lowpass filters
 * Meter - A simple stereo level meter
+* PowerLine - a graphics object for creating Linux-style powerline shapes with text

 #